karlkfi/kpt-config-sync/docs/installation.md

 ```

 "Save" will store the current settings that you can then reuse later in a batch
 installation.
 "Install" will run the installer on the chosen clusters.
+By
+default, the configuration is saved as `gen_configs/generated.yaml`, i.e. a
+subdirectory of the current working directory.

 ## Verify installation